How To Read The Waves?

 It is measured from through to crest.

 Measured from crest to crest.
-Length of the wave determines the period.
+The length of the wave determines the period.

 The period of a swell is the amount of time a wave passes a certain point (usually a buoy).
 Timely, the swell period is measured in seconds.
 Good quality surf is generally from 10-20 seconds.

 Winds create the swells in the ocean.
 The direction of the winds will also determine the movements swells.

 Diffraction – Is a change in the intensity and direction of the waves after passing by an obstacle like a big rock, small islet, or landmark.

 2 ft @ 10-20 seconds – good quality

 2 ft @ 5-10 seconds – nearly flat